bharat-patodi/TB3-assessments/README.md

 ## How to complete the assessments
 - Clone this repository
-- Create a new repository on your GitHub with the title **TB3-assessments**
+- Create a new private repository on your GitHub with the title **TB3-assessments**
 - Take the contents of this repository and push them to the **TB3-assessments** private repository on your GitHub account
 - In your private repo, add a collaborator from the assessments team.
 - All the details of each assessment will be added as a separate folder in this repository